17 HMR Ballistics Chart and Hornady Ammunition

-Our 17 HMR Ammo Ballistics Chart will give you the bullet ballistic coefficient, muzzle energy, muzzle velocity and bullet drop of 17 hmr and 17 hmr2 cartridges.
+Our 17 HMR Ammo Ballistics Chart provides details on the bullet's ballistic coefficient, muzzle energy, muzzle velocity, and bullet drop for both 17 HMR and 17 HMR2 cartridges.

-Lets compare the 17 HMR Hornady 20 gr Ballistics to the 17 HMR Hornady 15.5 gr Ballistics!
+Let's compare the ballistics of the 17 HMR Hornady 20-grain ammunition to that of the 17 HMR Hornady 15.5-grain ammunition.

-17 HMR Bullet Weight: Weight of the bullet in grains, there are 7000 grains in one pound.
-The abbreviation for grains is gr.
-There are 437.5 grains in one ounce.
-The bullet weight of 17 HMR Ammunition is 20 grains; therefore its bullet weight is .04 ounces.
-The bullet weight of 17 HMR Ammunition is 15.5 grains; therefore its bullet weight is .03 ounces.
+The weight of the bullet is measured in grains; there are 7,000 grains in one pound.
+The abbreviation for grains is "gr."
+Additionally, there are 437.5 grains in one ounce.
+The bullet weight for the 17 HMR Hornady 20-grain ammunition is 20 grains, which equates to .04 ounces.
+Conversely, the bullet weight for the 17 HMR Hornady 15.5-grain ammunition is 15.5 grains, equivalent to .03 ounces.

-17 HMR Muzzle Energy: 17 HMR muzzle energy is measured in foot pounds to determine the destructive potential of the bullet.
-The 17 HMR muzzle energy is the kinetic energy of the bullet as it leaves the muzzle.
-Generally, the heavier and faster the bullet, the more damage it will do to the intended target.
-As you can see, the 17 HMR Hornady 20 gr Ammo has a higher muzzle energy from zero to 200 yards in comparison to the 17 HMR Hornady 15.5 gr Ammo.
-The 20 grain 17 HMR has a much higher kinetic energy, which translates to more killing power at distance.
-Look at the 17 HMR ballistics table to compare the muzzle energy at various distances.
+Muzzle energy is measured in foot-pounds to gauge the bullet's destructive potential.
+It represents the kinetic energy of the bullet as it exits the muzzle.
+Generally, a heavier and faster bullet will have a greater impact on the target.
+As evident from the data, the 17 HMR Hornady 20-grain ammo has a higher muzzle energy from zero to 200 yards compared to the 17 HMR Hornady 15.5-grain ammo.
+The 20-grain bullet has significantly higher kinetic energy, providing more lethal power at greater distances.
+To compare muzzle energy at various ranges, consult the 17 HMR ballistics table.

-To improve your firearm performance look at the MCARBO Firearm Performance Accessories
+To improve your firearm's performance, consider MCARBO Firearm Performance Accessories.